eduardocoelholima/605l06/README.md

 ## code: bst: a storage class, a node class
--- show node snippets, method signatures for sortedstorage -- show class hierarchy drawing
+-- show node snippets, method signatures for sortedstorage

+visually, we would have an inheritance tree like this one:
+-- show class hierarchy drawing of sorted storage

-what kind of data is being stored by the node?
+what kind of data can eventually be stored by the node?
 - IntegerNode
 - StringNode
 - SomethingElseNode
 - ... and so on

-with each new data type requirement a new class need to be defined
+at the storage level a new class also eventually need to be defined
 - SortedSetStorage
 - SortedNonSetStorage
 - SortedSetStorageWithNulls